AstarNetwork/astar-docs/docs/builder-guides/from-zero-to-ink-hero/nft/CustomTrait/customtrait.md

 # Custom Trait

-As a next step we want to expand contract with more utility methods to have more control over the nft creation, minting, payments and all that most of the nft projects will need.
+As a next step we want to expand contract with more utility methods to have more control over the NFT creation, minting, payments and all that most of the NFT projects will need.
-To start with we will move mint() from contract lib.rs to a custom trait `PayableMint`.
+To start with we will move `mint()` from contract `lib.rs` to a custom trait `PayableMint`.

 ## Folder Structure for Custom Trait
 Before starting to add code we need to prepare the scene for the external trait.
 Create new `logics` folder with following empty files: